vanbui1995/shouts-posting-app/README.md

 # "Shouts" Posting Application

-A very simple app is written by MeteorJS + React + Tailwind to prove that MeteorJS is still working with the newest frontend techs and simple to build a real-time application
+A very simple app is written by MeteorJS + React + Tailwind to prove that MeteorJS is still working with the newest frontend techs and is simple to build a real-time application

 Demo link: https://chat-app-2023-vanbui.au.meteorapp.com